gaohsiung/algNote/readme.md

-This is self learning notebook for algorithm.
+This is self learning notes for algorithm.